Set up a HiveMQ broker

 2. Create a HiveMQ cluster

-After signing in, follow these steps to create a new HiveMQ cluster:
+After signing in, follow these steps to create a new HiveMQ cluster:- Select Create New Cluster.

-1. Select Create New Cluster.
-2. Choose between Serverless and Starter cluster options.
+- Choose between Serverless and Starter cluster options.
 Select Serverless for a fast, easy setup.

 3. Configure cluster access

-To securely connect and interact with the HiveMQ broker, you’ll need to set up user credentials:
+To securely connect and interact with the HiveMQ broker, you’ll need to set up user credentials:- Add a username and password.

-- Add a username and password. - Assign the necessary permissions to publish and subscribe to the MQTT topics.
+- Assign the necessary permissions to publish and subscribe to the MQTT topics.

 4. Cluster details

 You’ll now have access to your cluster details, which include: Cluster name, Current plan, Cloud provider, Cluster URL and port, and WebSocket URL and port.
+These details are essential for connecting to the HiveMQ broker using MQTT clients.

-Set Up a RisingWave cluster
+Set up a RisingWave cluster

 To ingest data into RisingWave, you’ll need to create a RisingWave cluster.
 Sign up for a free plan at RisingWave Cloud to explore its features.
 You can refer to the RisingWave Documentation for comprehensive, step-by-step instructions.
 For further assistance or to join the community, connect with us on Slack.